University of Aberdeen

 - The university has been praised by the UK Quality Assurance Agency for Higher Education for the quality of relationships between students and staff, and in its most recent Enhancement Led Institutional Review of the university awarded us the highest level of confirmation that the university has effective arrangements for managing academic standards and the student learning.

 - Aberdeen has a long and distinguished research history

 - The university has a leading track record in pioneering discoveries which have changed the way people think, work and learn throughout the world in the fields of medicine, science and humanities.

-- Within the three colleges of Arts and Social Sciences, Physical Sciences, and Life Sciences and Medicine, many degree programmes have been rated either the best in Scotland or in the top ten in the UK by numerous league tables.
+- Within the three colleges of Arts and Social Sciences, Physical Sciences, and Life Sciences and Medicine, and the Business School, many degree programmes have been rated either the best in Scotland or in the top ten in the UK by numerous league tables.

 - The university’s main library – the Sit Duncan Rice Library – contains over a million volumes, more than 300,000 e-books and 21,000 journals.
 The library also hosts a series of events, presentations and exhibitions throughout the year and is ranked in the top 10 for 'spell-binding university libraries in the world' (The Independent).

 - Visit our website to find out about disability services at the University of Aberdeen.